 Besides trains, we took buses between cities, and most of the buses offered free Wi-Fi.
 I’ve seen Wi-Fi on Boltbus in the United States and Canada, but the service never worked as well as in Vietnam.
 On one trip, I watched a Dodger baseball game live on my iPad Mini during a five-hour trip.

 I rode cheap local buses, and nearly all offered good air-conditioning.
-Paying 25 cents for a bus ride, you’d expect very little, but in Vietnam, the air-conditioning worked well nearly every time.
+Paying 25 cents for a bus ride, you’d expect very little, but, in Vietnam, the air-conditioning worked well nearly every time.

 In four weeks I never saw an accident.
 Remarkable.

 Finally, large bottles of Tiger beer sell for a buck.
-Tiger originated in Malaysia and Singapore and sells at premium prices, US$4 or US$5, in those countries.
+Tiger originated in Malaysia and Singapore and sells at premium prices—US$4 or US$5—in those countries.
 But in Vietnam they sell the stuff for a buck… another first.

-On this trip, I traveled with friends, one who lives in Singapore, the other in Thailand.
-The guy from Thailand was visiting Vietnam for the second time and decided he might like to live there.
 He particularly liked Da Nang, with its vibrant city center along a river and a white-sand beach a mile or so away.
 He liked the ease of getting around without a car, of food offerings from sushi to tacos, pizza and pasta to fine French cuisine.
 He liked the low cost of living.
 Perhaps one-dollar Tiger beer tipped him over the edge.
 I think he’ll move there.

 Consider visiting Vietnam’s southern region yourself.
 As a first impression, I think it would make a super place for expat living.
-I’m heading up into the north now and hope to report soon again from there.